 Can Bananas And Apples Be Stored Together?

 You may have noticed certain fruits don’t stay fresh for very long if stored with other fruits.
-Therefore, can you store bananas and apples together?
+Therefore, I’ll examine if you can you store bananas and apples together and to keep them from turning brown.

 Bananas and apples should not be stored together.
 They both produce a lot of ethylene gas which causes fruits to ripen faster.
 Bananas and apples will quickly go bad when stored together because of the ethylene gas they both produce.
 They should be stored separately to ensure they stay edible for as long as possible.